& Bernese Mountain Dogs

 Do you require a fenced yard?

 I do require a securely fenced yard or a securely fenced area with access via a door off the house.
 The fence does not have to be expensive, but it has to be secure.
 This is for the safety of the puppy.
+I will not consider applications if you do not have a securely fenced yard.

 The adoption process?